 About the Program

-The Cancer Immunology and Immunotherapy Program of the Mayo Clinic Cancer Center studies the mechanisms involved in cancer development and how the immune system responds to cancer.
+The Cancer Immunology and Immunotherapy Program of the Mayo Clinic Cancer Center studies the mechanisms involved in cancer development and immune system regulation, and the relationship between inflammation and cancer.
 The program also develops and tests immune therapies for patients with cancer.

-The Cancer Immunology and Immunotherapy Program at Mayo Clinic is directed by Larry R. Pease, Ph.D., and Richard G. Vile, Ph.D.
+The Cancer Immunology and Immunotherapy Program is directed by Keith L. Knutson, Ph.D.; Larry R. Pease, Ph.D.; and Richard G. Vile, Ph.D.

 The Cancer Immunology and Immunotherapy Program is affiliated with other Mayo Clinic research areas, including: